Sandbox Tour

 DataSets

-Go back to the Blueprints page.
-You’ll see DataSets on the right.
+Now let's take a look at DataSets.
 DataSets are controlled, selectable options for fields that can be used in any Blueprint.

 Let's look at the Department DataSet, which is used in our sample Blueprints.